Last Updated on by

-I haven’t psyched myself up nearly as much as I did last year (evident by the lack of daily countdown posts) but I am excited for another adventure nonetheless.
+I haven’t psyched myself up about running 100 miles nearly as much as I did last year (evident by the lack of daily countdown posts) but I am excited for another adventure nonetheless.
 If anything, this attempt feels much more casual…which is why I felt the need to write this post.
 A reminder to myself that no matter how calm I am going in to this race, 100 miles is still a massive undertaking.

 100 miles is really far…so don’t try to think about it.

 The thought of running 100 miles is absolutely daunting.
 But do you know what’s worse?
 The thought of running 70 more miles after you’ve already run 30.
 It’s soul crushing.

 So my solution is to ignore it.
 Kind of like I do with my kids when they are fighting or complaining that I didn’t cut the apples in the correct direction.

 My advice: break your race up into smaller sections.
 Take the course loop by loop or aid station to aid station.
 It takes away the overwhelming enormity of tackling 100 miles.

 It hurts up until a point…and then it doesn’t get any worse.
 (Until it starts to hurt worse.)